 Receive a Negotiated Sum

 The primary benefit of mesothelioma settlements is receiving an agreed upon sum of money.
-Going to trial is risky because the outcome is placed in the hands of a judge and jury, whose opinions may be swayed.
+Going to trial can be risky because the outcome is placed in the hands of a jury, whose opinions may be swayed by the defense counsel.

 Avoid a Lengthy Trial

 Trials move slowly, and unfortunately time is not a resource most mesothelioma patients have.
 Agreeing to settle a suit can significantly expedite the payout process, and that money may provide funding for better treatment.

 Settle in Private

 One of the disadvantages of trials is they are public.
-Settlements allow you to keep your compensation private.
+Settlements also allow you to keep your compensation private.